 An elevation in the enzyme may also indicate mononucleosis, Hodgkin's lymphoma, heart failure, or a serious infection.

 If your alkaline phosphatase is low, it may mean you have a very rare genetic disorder called hypophosphatasia, which disrupts the mineralization of your bones and teeth.
-However, according to MedlinePlus, low alkaline phosphatase may also mean you're zinc deficient or suffering from malnutrition.
+However, according to MedlinePlus, low alkaline phosphatase may also mean you're zinc deficient or are malnourished.

 Diet for High Alkaline Phosphatase